|

 Matzat and Benke misrepresent the Gospel when they teach that Moslems

 worship God according to the First Article.
-Without faith in Christ, God is
+Without faith in Christ,

 a consuming fire.
 A knowledge that God exists is not faith or worship,